Arjunbadola/arjunbadola.github.io/_posts/2020-10-18-Revisited: A New Perspective on Startups.md

 It might seem very ‘cool’ to have a startup and get excited about running one.
 But the truth is far from that.

-I used to watch so many online videos on YouTube which used to suggest that skip college and go run your own startup, take a leap of faith, be your own employer, etc.
+I used to watch so many online videos on YouTube which used to suggest skipping college and build your own startup, take a leap of faith, be your own employer, etc.

 That seems attractive but you need to know on which idea you should take a leap and whether you should take a leap at the first place?